energon-a-secas/enerbot-slack-bot/README.md

 This method let us isolate the core functions in the `core.rb` file, where we put the ugly stuff that does the magic for our needs.

-## Configuration
+## Getting started

+### Prerequisites

+* Install [Ruby](https://www.ruby-lang.org/es/documentation/installation/).
+If you want to, off course.
+* Install [Bundler](https://bundler.io) to get all dependencies or you could stay in the dependency abyss by installing each dependency manually.
+It's your choice.

+### Installing
 Download the repository.
 ```
 git clone https://github.com/energonrocks/enerbot.git
 ```

-You need to install [Bundler](https://bundler.io) to get all dependencies or if you prefer stay in the dependency hell installing each dependency manually.
-Then inside of the enerbot repository execute:
+Inside of the enerbot repository use bundler.
 ```
+cd enerbot
 bundler install
 ```

+### Configuring

 You need to export the following parameters as environment variables:
  * SLACK_API_TOKEN: it lets you connect the bot with de Slack space.